dicekeys/seeded-crypto/README.md

 ```
 #### Important note if using Visual Studio (Windows without WSL) with this project

-Visual Studio unfortunatly defaults to overriding the working directory for Google Test set by CMAKE.
+Visual Studio unfortunately defaults to overriding the working directory for Google Test set by CMAKE.
 If you don't fix this before running tests, they will fail due to being unable to find the test files.

  To fix this go to Visual Studio's debug menu or tool menu, choose the "options" item, and then go to the "Test Adapter For GoogleTest" tab.
-Clear the "Working Directory" field to "${SolutionDir}" (quotes for provided here for dilineation, and should not be copied).
+Clear the "Working Directory" field to "${SolutionDir}" (quotes for provided here for delineation, and should not be copied).